bisht-deepak/Capstone-Project-Classification/README.md

 # Classification - Credit Card Default Prediction

 ## Background:
-Credit card default prediction is a critical task in the financial industry.
-Accurately identifying potential defaulters allows financial institutions to manage risks effectively and make informed lending decisions.
+The aim of this project is to develop a robust credit card default prediction model using historical data from a financial institution.
+By leveraging various client attributes, payment history, and billing statements, the project seeks to accurately predict the likelihood of a client defaulting on their credit card payments.
+Through the implementation of advanced machine learning techniques, the model aims to provide valuable insights for risk assessment and proactive measures to minimize financial losses for the institution.

 ## Problem Statement:
-The objective of this project is to develop a classification model that predicts whether a credit card holder is likely to default on payments based on various financial and demographic features.
-The model aims to assist financial institutions in assessing the creditworthiness of applicants and reducing the risk of default.
+The financial institution faces significant challenges in managing credit card default risk, which can lead to substantial financial losses.
+The lack of a reliable and accurate system for predicting client defaults has resulted in inefficiencies in risk management and a subsequent increase in non-performing assets.
+The primary goal of this project is to develop a predictive model that can effectively identify clients at a higher risk of default based on their historical credit card usage patterns, payment behaviors, and other relevant attributes.
+By accurately identifying potential defaulters, the institution can proactively implement risk mitigation strategies and optimize its credit assessment process, ultimately minimizing financial losses and ensuring a more stable and secure credit portfolio.
 ## Objective:
 The primary goal is to create a reliable predictive model that classifies credit card users into default and non-default categories.
 The model should provide insights into the key features influencing default predictions, enabling financial institutions to make more informed lending decisions.